C1Di2zy/LiRMTest-ES/README.md

 After retraining, evaluate the models on both LiRMTest-ES scenarios and LiRTest scenarios to measure robustness and cross-scenario generalization.

-> Repository maintainers should add the exact environment, transformation, evaluation, and retraining commands here after confirming the current script names and configuration paths.

 ## Main Results

 ### Neuron Activation Diversity